 This is a remix of Makerbot's Snap Pin Robohand.
 Thanks go out to the designers of the "Complete Set of Mechanical Anatomically Driven Fingers", Ivan Owen of Mech Madness Designs http://mechmadnessdesigns.com/ ; Richard Van As of Robohand http://robohand.net/ ; Michael Curry, the designer of the Snap-Together Robohand ; and to all the collaborators at e-NABLE https://www.facebook.com/enableorganization

 I've optimized the design to be more ergonomic/comfortable, and to use leather as an interface material.
-With 3 pieces of leather you can mount this prosthetic device to a person lacking fingers on one hand.
+With 3 pieces of leather you can fit this prosthetic device to a person lacking fingers on one hand.
 This is a wrist-powered device, so the user needs a wrist to be able to actuate the fingers.

 Here's a clip of my son Peregrine putting on his Talon 2.2:

 After upgrading to 2.7, and some 2.0mm monofilament cables: